bragegsa/DeCNNAD-main/README.md

 This is a realization of the Hyperspectral Anomaly detector proposed in the article: "Hyperspectral Anomaly Detection via DeepPlug-and-Play DenoisingCNN Regularization".

 **I have no rights to the code.
-It is written by X. Fu, S. Jia, L. Zhuang, M. Xu, J. Zhou and Q. Li.**
+It is written by X. Fu, S. Jia, L. Zhuang, M. Xu, J. Zhou and Q. Li.
+I am only using it to figure out how everything works and therefore some parts of the code might deviate from what the original authors wrote.**

+Link to official code: https://github.com/FxyPd/DeCNNAD

 ## How to run